VISIT OUR ART STORE ▶

 Love reworking your watercolor paintings without damaging the paper?
-Let me show you a great trick that makes lifting color easier and safer!
+RyRy Paints has a great trick to make lifting color easier and safer!

-I've been trying Lifting Preparation by Winsor & Newton, and I'm excited to walk you through exactly how it works.
-If you like lifting out areas to create clouds or soft light effects, this product might change how you paint!
+She’s been testing Lifting Preparation by Winsor & Newton and is excited to walk you through exactly how it works.

 What Is Lifting Preparation in Watercolor?